spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 - `write(value, source_file: str, append: bool = False)`: Write arbitrary corpus level string data to annotation file.
 - `exists(source_file: str)`: Return True if annotation file exists.
 - `remove(source_file: str)`: Remove annotation file.

+## OutputMarker
+Similar to `OutputCommonData`, but usually without any actual data.
+Markers are simply used to tell that something has been run, usually used by functions that don't have any natural output, like installers and uninstallers.

+**Arguments**:
+- `name`: The name of the marker.
+- `cls`: The annotation class of the output.
+- `description`: An optional description.

+**Methods:**

+- `write(value = "")`: Write arbitrary corpus level string data to marker file.
+Usually called without arguments.
+- `exists()`: Return True if marker file exists.
+- `remove()`: Remove marker file.

 ## Source